Tiyko/RPSLS-Game/README.md

 #### **How to play**

 * There are 5 characters of choice: Rock, Paper, Scissors, Lizard, Spock.
-* Each of them defeats 2 characters and lose to the other 2:
+* Each of them defeats 2 characters and loses to the other 2:
   * Rock defeats Scissors and Lizard.
   * Paper defeats Rock and Spock.
   * Scissors defeats Paper and Lizard.